 What are the foods can Eat after Hair Transplant?
 For a patient who has made several questionable lifestyle choices with regard to nutrition and the consumption of alcohol or tobacco, the decision to undergo a hair transplant is as good a time as any to alter those lifestyle choices for the better.
 It’s been established that individuals who drink and smoke to excess and whose diet is generally lacking in nutritional value are far more likely to suffer from hair loss.
 The effects of these habits are likely to be manifested in the accelerated loss or thinning of hair, which is especially problematic for individuals who are already genetically predisposed to extensive hair loss.

-What are the foods to Eat after Hair Transplant
+What are the Best Foods to Eat after a Hair Transplant